MENA hosts discussion on Islamic Feminism

 Alina Jabbari is currently completing her second MA, specializing in Islamic liberation theology and Islamic feminism.
 She is the founder of Haar Minaret, a safe spiritual haven that aims to address the need for a safe and inclusive Islamic space.
 She identifies as Dutch and Kurdish and opposes notions of Arab supremacy within Muslim communities.
 She is passionate about Muslim-Jewish interfaith work, loves reading and Kurdish dance.

-The discussion was moderated by Eilyaa Abdin, a Palestinian feminist who grew up in the Middle-East as an Arab Muslim.
+The discussion was moderated by Eilyaa Abdin, a Palestinian feminist who grew up in the Middle-East as an Arab and Muslim woman.
 Currently based in France, she is completing a masters in Gender Studies.
 She is a co-host of the Salty Caliphate Podcast, an intersectional podcast that aims to provide a more complex understanding of the Middle-East.

 During the discussion various aspects were addressed and clarified for the audience.
 Further, many scholars, who have contributed new perspectives to the topic of Islamic Feminism, were mentioned during the discussion.
 For those interested in further reading, we have compiled a list: